 Christ was living in the Kingdom Age while He was here on the earth.
 He is the thousand-year Kingdom Age, the Jubilee.
 The laws He proclaimed during His Sermon on the Mount and at other times when He addressed His apostles, and when He healed the multitudes and taught them, are the laws and power of the Kingdom Age.

 The laws of the Kingdom Age are summed up in Micah 6:8:

-He hath shewed thee, O man, what is good; and what doth the Lord require of thee, but to practice righteousness, and to love mercy, and to walk humbly with thy God?
+He has shown you, O man, what is good; and what does the LORD require of you but to do justly, to love mercy, and to walk humbly with your God?

 Micah gave the laws of the Kingdom Age before Christ, who is the Kingdom Age, came to earth.

 The laws of the Kingdom Age are repeated in Galatians 5:22,23:

 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance.
 Against such there is no law.

 The Holy Spirit, the law of the Spirit of life, is the Law of the Kingdom Age.